 “The identification of the human woman with the Universal Goddess is most explicit in tantric theology- yet the very existence of female masters, lineage holders and tantric adepts, although referred to repeatedly by tantric texts, is still doubted by some… Here there is no quarter given to feminist spiritual yearnings, or for women mystics to seek to follow the liberating footsteps of the ancient yogini who dared to think themselves divine.”
 Rita DasGupta Sherma

-There’s no question that the role of women in yoga has been obscured by centuries of patriarchal control, but why is it, as scholars comb through historical texts to learn more about the “authentic” roots of yoga, there is almost nothing about the real flesh and blood women who practiced and taught yoga for hundreds, if not thousands of years?
+There’s no question that the role of women in yoga has been obscured by centuries of patriarchal control.
+But why is it, as scholars comb through historical texts to learn more about the “authentic” roots of yoga, there is almost nothing about the real flesh and blood women who practised and taught yoga for hundreds, if not thousands of years?

-I find this frustrating, because despite the many references to yoginis as revered adepts, “initiators” and “transmitters of doctrine” in ancient Tantric texts, contemporary yoga “history” tells us almost nothing about who they were, what they believed, or what they practiced?
+I find this frustrating because, despite the many references to yoginis as revered adepts, “initiators” and “transmitters of doctrine” in ancient Tantric texts, contemporary yoga “history” tells us almost nothing about who they were, what they believed, or what they practised?

-As a female yoga practitioner I want to know more about these yoginis before patriarchy demonized them as witches, harlots and the bearers of disease.
+As a female yoga practitioner, I want to know more about these yoginis before patriarchy demonised them as witches, harlots and the bearers of disease.
 And it seems to me, that women’s bodies and their functions remain just as troublesome to us today as they were for ascetic sages.